Patellofemoral Pain Syndrome

 Potential causes of Patellofemoral Pain Syndrome:

-Muscle insufficiency: Muscles are unable to provide or exert a normal force for a typical movement pattern to occur.
+Muscle insufficiency: Muscles cannot provide or exert a normal force for a typical movement pattern to occur.
 There is an associated cramping sensation as the muscles are unable to shorten or lengthen to allow full joint movement.
 Muscle insufficiency usually is caused by a combination of weak or tight muscles.

-Overuse Syndrome: Performing repeated activities and sports that require repeated bending of the knees like repeated squatting, jumping, causing an increased risk for PFPS.
+Overuse Syndrome: Performing repeated activities and sports that require repeated bending of the knees, like repeated squatting, and jumping, causes an increased risk for PFPS.